Purple Fountain Grass, Etc.

 ROYAL HORTICULTURAL SOCIETY’S AWARD OF GARDEN MERIT

 Pennisetum setaceum has been regarded as the scientific name for the Purple Fountain Grass for MANY years.
 The industry still uses this name on their labels and MOST websites still use this name.

 Pennisetum setaceum (Forssk.)
 Chiov. was described by Emilio Chiovenda in Bullettino della Società Botanica italiana in 1923.

-The genus, Cenchrus L., was described by Carl von Linnaeus in the second edition of Species Plantarum in 1753.
+The genus, Cenchrus L., was described by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 The genus, Pennisetum Pers., was named and described by Christiaan Hendrik Persoon in Synopsis Plantarum in 1805.